-Join Chris Mattia for an in-depth discussion in this video Open-source tools for blended learning, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Open-source tools for blended learning, part of Teaching Techniques: Blended Learning.

 - Thus far in this course, we focused on…student engagement, collaboration, and experiences.…But now I'd like to turn our attention…to the idea of promoting student ownership…of the learning process.…Blended courses naturally encourage students…to take a stronger role…in the ownership of their own learning…by having a significant portion…of the course content delivered online…where students need to be more self-reliant…and disciplined to complete the work on their own time.…For some students, this shift may be as far…as they're ready to go,…but for others, we can encourage them to go further,…but they'll need a different set of tools.…